jumpsmm7/Asuswrt-Merlin-AdGuardHome-Installer/README.md

 - I wrote the installer script with stuff inspired from entware-setup.sh from asuswrt-merlin
 - You can look at all the stuff here https://github.com/jumpsmm7/Asuswrt-Merlin-AdGuardHome-Installer
 # Donate:
-This script will always be open source and free to use under [GPL-3.0 License](https://raw.githubusercontent.com/jumpsmm7/Asuswrt-Merlin-AdGuardHome-Installer/master/LICENSE), but if you want to support future development you can do so by [Donating With PayPal.](https://paypal.me/swotrb)
+This script will always be open source and free to use under [GPL-3.0 License](https://raw.githubusercontent.com/jumpsmm7/Asuswrt-Merlin-AdGuardHome-Installer/master/LICENSE), but if you want to support future development you can do so by [Donating With PayPal](https://paypal.me/swotrb) or [Buy me a coffee](https://www.buymeacoffee.com/swotrb).